rasamadeu/mass_pendulum_simulation/README.md

 To build the project, type `make` in a terminal.
 To run, just type `./projecto` in the terminal and the GUI will open up!

+## GUI

+The project is only written in Portuguese.
+The GUI consists of 3 panels:
+ - **Plots**: displays two real-time plots of the motion.
+You can choose from a variety of coordinates to display.
+ - **Simulation**: displays the motion of the masses and allows the user to control the speed of simulation and collision with wall.
+ - **System parameters and Initial conditions**: allows the user to control the physical parameters of the masses and springs and set the initial conditions of the motion.